RobertBColton/DockFX/README.md

 </table>

 ## About
 This library was created to fill the void for docking frameworks available in the JavaFX RIA platform.
 Its intention is to provide you with a fully featured docking library.
-This project and its source code is licensed under the [GNU Lesser General Public License version 3](http://www.gnu.org/licenses/lgpl-3.0.en.html) and you should feel free to make adaptations of this work.
+This project and its source code is licensed under the [Mozilla Public License version 2](https://www.mozilla.org/en-US/MPL/2.0/) and you should feel free to make adaptations of this work.
 Please see the included LICENSE file for further details.

 DockFX has a number of features:
 * Full documentation